OpenPEPPOL/documentation/Code Lists/README.md

         * AS4 profile v2 was added (`peppol-transport-as4-v2_0`)
     * General notes
         * The layout of the file "PEPPOL Code Lists - Processes v?.xlsx" changed.
 Column C now contains the identifier scheme
         * The layout of the file "PEPPOL Code Lists - Document types v?.xlsx" changed.
-Column B now contains the identifier scheme
+Column B now contains the identifier scheme.
+Also the header of column A changed from "Common Name" to "Profile code"
 * v2 - 2018-05-04
     * Deprecated old document type identifiers:
         * PEPPOL Billing profile V1